FidelusAleksander/ghcertified/content/questions/actions/question-071.md

 subject: []
 ---

-# How can you override an organization-level GitHub Secret `API_KEY` with a different value when working within a repository?
-(Select two.)
 > https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#naming-your-secrets
 - [x] By creating a repository secret with the same name `API_KEY`
 - [x] By creating a environment secret with the same name `API_KEY`